Mortal Kombat: Deadly Alliance: Gameplay

-Test Your Might, the original minigame of the Mortal Kombat series, returns for the first time since the original game, and a variation, Test Your Sight, is also included.
+Test Your Might, the original minigame of the Mortal Kombat series, returns for the first time since the original game; a variation, Test Your Sight, is also included.
 In Test Your Sight, the character stands in front of a set of cups, and the game shows the player which cup contains the Mortal Kombat logo icon.
-The cups then begin to move in a random order, and by the end one has to select the cup containing the icon.
+The cups then move randomly; by the end, one must select the cup containing the icon.
 As the player progresses through the minigame, the number of cups increases, as does the speed at which the cups move.
-At higher levels, the camera would even move in order to make it more difficult for the player to keep track of the movement of the icon.
+At higher levels, the camera would even move to make it more difficult for the player to keep track of the movement of the icon.
 Succeeding at both Test Your Might and Test Your Sight rewards the player with koins.

-The Game Boy Advance-only Mortal Kombat: Tournament Edition adds three modes: Survival, Tag Team and Practice, as well as weapon Fatalities.
-Although both of the GBA versions feature 2D sprites, Tournament Edition was the first portable Mortal Kombat games to feature 3D style gameplay.
+The GBA-only Mortal Kombat: Tournament Edition adds three modes: Survival, Tag Team and Practice, and weapon Fatalities.
+Although both of the GBA versions feature 2D sprites, Tournament Edition was the first portable Mortal Kombat game to feature 3D style gameplay.